 - Year six in our ACGME accredited VIR fellowship program

-Clinical Radiology Training: Thirty-two months of full-time clinical radiology is required including 3 months of VIR during the PGY-2 and/or PGY-3 year.
-Because of the attenuation of the traditional clinical radiology training, it will be imperative that the Radiology residency and VIR Fellowship program directors make annual evaluations regarding the residents progress in clinical radiology.
-Diagnostic clinical radiology training will be obtained during PGY-2, 3, and 5.
+Clinical Radiology Training: Thirty-two months of full-time clinical radiology is provided (including three months of IR) during the PGY-2 and/or PGY-3 years.
+During this time, there are four months of upper level consult service.
+VIR Fellowship program directors complete annual evaluations regarding the resident's progress.
+Six months of fellow-level training will be obtained during PGY-5.

-Vascular and Interventional Radiology Training: Nine months of sub-specialty training in VIR are required during the PGY-4 year.
-These nine months could include training in the noninvasive peripheral vascular lab, MRA, CTA, neuroangiography, neurointerventions, cardiac MRI, or VIR.
+Three additional months of sub-specialty training in VIR are required during the PGY-5 year.
+These months could include training in the noninvasive peripheral vascular lab, MRA, CTA, neuroangiography, neurointerventions, cardiac MRI, or VIR.

-Research/VIR Clinical Training: Seven months will be dedicated to research and clinical training in areas relevant to the practice of VIR (i.e. consult service for cardiology, nephrology, vascular surgery, oncology, gastroenterology).
-Of these seven months, the trainee shall have a minimum of 3 months dedicated to basic or clinical research activities.
+Research/VIR Clinical Training: Overall, seven months will be dedicated to research and clinical training in areas relevant to the practice of VIR (i.e. consult service for cardiology, nephrology, vascular surgery, oncology, gastroenterology).
+Of these seven months, the trainee will have three months dedicated to basic or clinical research activities.